Oppenheimer Family Equine Center

 Equine Center Pastures

-The horse pastures are available for mares in foal, growing foals and enterprise horses at the beginning of their training.
-The Thoroughbred mares are kept on irrigated pasture year-round, whereas dry-land pasture supports most of the weanlings, yearlings, two-year-olds and Quarter Horse broodmares.
-The Equine Center has access to 150 acres of pasture.
+Irrigated pastures are provided for mares in foal and growing foals.
+Dry land pastures are available for the riding horses, and enterprise horses at the beginning of their training as well as the weanlings, yearlings, two-year-old’s and recipient mares.
+The Equine Center has access to over 150 acres of pasture.

 The forty-stall barn houses horses for the Quarter Horse Enterprise, the Cal Poly Dressage Team and the Cal Poly Equestrian Team.
 Horses in Cal Poly’s animal nutrition research are also kept at this barn, as well as personally boarded horses.

-The mare barn, working horse barn, teasing pen, new tack rooms, wash racks, tie rails, 500-ton hay barn, and outside pipe corrals are the other structures available for use at the Equine Center.
+There is a 36-stall mare barn, teasing pen, new tack rooms, wash racks, tie rails, a 500-ton hay barn, and multiple large pipe paddocks with shelters that are available for use at the Equine Center.